 Painting gourds adds a little whimsy and color to your fall decor.
-Add a small hole, and you have a cute birdhouse look for your mantel or other vignette.
+Add a small hole, and you have a cute birdhouse look for your mantel or other vignettes.

-I had these old gourds laying around so I decided to paint them for our fall mantel.
+Since I had these old gourds laying around, I decided to paint them for our fall mantel.

 Note: These painted gourds are meant to be decorative birdhouses only, and should be kept indoors.